Science, technology, society and environment education: Curriculum content

 Since STSE education has multiple facets, there are a variety of ways in which it can be approached in the classroom.
-This offers teachers a degree of flexibility, not only in the incorporation of STSE perspectives into their science teaching, but in integrating other curricular areas such as history, geography, social studies and language arts (Richardson & Blades, 2001).
-The table below summarizes the different approaches to STSE education described in the literature (Ziman, 1994 & Pedretti, 2005):
+This offers teachers a degree of flexibility, not only in the incorporation of STSE perspectives into their science teaching, but in integrating other curricular areas such as history, geography, social studies and language arts.
+The table below summarizes the different approaches to STSE education described in the literature: